Southern Buttermilk Biscuits Recipe

 I recently tested my GE oven temp for accuracy, and was amazed at how far off it was.
 Like many ovens, it has a temperature display on the front.
 I set the oven temp, wait for that temperature to display (with a beep), and figure I’ve reached the right temperature for my baking.
 I guarantee you, that is WRONG!

 When I tested my oven, I set it for 350F, and checked the temperature when the oven indicated it was ready.
 The oven temperature was actually only 250F.
 It took another 20 minutes to reach 340F, and never rose above that.
-To calibrate my oven, I have to add 10F at the 350F setting to get a true oven temp.
+To calibrate my oven, I have to add 10F at the 350F setting to get a true oven temp, and I have to wait much longer for it to reach the set temperature.

 At higher temps, it’s even worse.
 When I set the oven for 500F (biscuit temp), it never rose above 475F, even after 20 minutes!
 This would be disastrous.
 You need a very hot oven to ensure that the rising action occurs quickly, cooking and setting the flour without drying out the biscuits.
 To bake biscuits in my oven, I have to set the temp to 525F and let it warm up for 20 minutes AFTER the “beep”.